Skip to content

 For Drupal 10+, you can use the Domain DDEV project for getting started quickly.
 It includes all the tools described below.

-If you file a pull request or patch, run the existing tests to check for failures.
-Writing additional tests will greatly speed completion, as I won't commit code without test coverage.
+If you file a merge request, run the existing tests to check for failures.
+Writing additional tests will greatly speed completion, as code is not merged without test coverage.

 New tests should be written in PHPUnit as Functional, FunctionalJavascript, Kernel, or Unit tests.